MicrosoftDocs/dynamics-365-project-operations/articles/psa/create-project-template.md

 - **Project estimates**: Project estimates in templates work the same way as they do in projects, except the price lists for defaulting the cost and sales prices are always the default cost and sales price lists defined in [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)] parameters.
 The rest of the functionality is the same as in a project.

 - **Project team formation**: When forming a project team for a project template, you can’t book a named resource in a template.
 You can use **Generate Project Team** in the work breakdown structure to generate a set of generic resources.
 You can also specify required skills and proficiencies for generic resources.
 You can’t substitute a generic resource with a bookable resource in project templates.

+## Create a project template from an existing project
+You can create a project template from a project in the following ways:

+- **Work breakdown structure**: A work breakdown structure in a template derived from a project will copy all tasks and dependencies.
+In addition, the assignments created will be based upon the generic team members addded to the project team when the project template is created.
+- **Project estimates**: When creating a project template from an existing project, the estimates from the source project will be copied to the project template.
+- **Project team members**: When creating a template from an existing project, all named team members are replaced with the organization's generic resource.
+All position names and roles are maintained.

 ## Create a project from a template
- You can create a project from a template in these following ways:
+ You can create a project from a template in the following ways:

 -   When creating a project from the quote, you can choose a project template in the project quick create form.